 Why Do We Call a Collection of Maps an Atlas?

 German-Flemish geographer Gerardus Mercator published “Atlas: or cosmographical meditations upon the creation of the universe and the universe as created” in 1595.
 This collection of maps was not the first collection of its kind, but it was the first to call itself an Atlas.
 According to Mercator himself, the book was named after Atlas, “The King of Mauretania.”
-Mercator believed that this Atlas was the man from whom the myths of the Titans arose, and sourced most of the story of Atlas from Diodorus’ writings (the tales of which, you can find above).
+Mercator believed that this Atlas was the man from whom the myths of the Titans arose, and sourced most of the story of Atlas from Diodorus’ writings.

 Atlas in Architecture